 Halfway down the coastal train line between Chennai and Kolkata, there’s little inland village called Annavaram.
 From the train station, the village is towards the mountain ridge with the single, white temple on it.
 As you make your way to the top, you’ll see the Pampa Resevoir on one side, and if you turn back, you can see towards the Indian Ocean, ten kilometres away.

-Only about 6,000 people live in Annavaram, but its getting something right that companies like Nestle and Unilever are struggling with.
-The region is a major agricultural producer, and through a network of co-ops and distributors, it produces agricultural commodities that are sold around the world.
+Only about 6,000 people live in Annavaram, but its on the radar of companies like Nestle and Unilever.
+The region is a major agricultural producer, and through a network of co-ops and distributors, it produces a lot of the commodities that they buy and sell around the world.

-In the forest, there is no human existence, but even though, the trees are having enormous fruits.
+In the forest, there is no human existence, but even though the trees are having enormous fruits.
 That means nature had supplied all the nutrients needed for the plant.
 Our soil is prosperous-enriched with the nutrients!

 But when I say that our soil is enriched with the nutrients, then I have to prove it scientifically.

-It is the ultimate truth that without adding from outside, the plants grows and give the production.
+It is the ultimate truth that without adding from outside, the plants grow and give the production.
 It means that, all the nutrients needed for the growth and production are available around the root zone.
 There is no need to add it from outside.